Home

 http://localhost:8000 is only the development server for Koel (or rather, Laravel).
 For optimal performance, you'll want to set up the production version, the configuration of which varies depending on your webserver of choice (Apache, nginx, Caddy etc.) and is outside of this document's scope, but shouldn't be any different from that of a standard PHP application.

-file.
+If you want more control, edit .env file.
 There's quite a few settings there to tweak Koel to your needs.
-Remember to reload the server for the changes to take effects.

 # Using Docker